kargamant/cat_service/README.md

 # Pet the cat service

 The cat also likes to play.
 But not with all users.
-The chance of succesful play with cat is total_succesful_requests/total_requests.
+The chance of succesful play with cat is ```total_succesful_requests/total_requests```.
-If a play was succesful again 0 is written to DB for that user.
+If a play was succesful 0 is written to DB for that user.
 If not then 2 is written to DB for that user.
 Also there is a tiny 5 percent chance that cat will fall asleep and not respond anymore.
 The only data sent is nickname of a user.

 Requests and responses for that service are sent via TCP.
 So prior connection between server and client is established.